INDIANAPOLIS -- It took a game against a winless team, but the Indiana Pacers finally put an end to their three-game losing streak.

 Former Pacers guard A.J.
 Price dished out a career-high 14 assists in 37 minutes for Washington.

-But as well as George shot the ball, it was forward Tyler Hansbrough's energy off the bench that helped the Pacers.
+But as good as George shot the ball, it was forward Tyler Hansbrough's energy off the bench that helped the Pacers.

 Hansbrough only scored six points and missed eight free throws, but he pulled down six rebounds and came up with two key steals in the fourth quarter when the Pacers bounced back from an eight-point deficit early in the quarter.